 If you’re considering buying a house in probate, don’t go it alone.
 The guidance of an experienced real estate agent is crucial when navigating the complex bureaucracy involved in probate sales.

 Clever connects buyers with top-rated local real estate agents from major brands like RE/MAX, Keller Williams, and Century 21.
 All Clever Partner Agents have agreed to a pre-negotiated $1,000 Home Buyer Rebate for buyers in 40 states.
 Buyers also benefit from on-demand showings, negotiation help, and the guidance of an expert real estate professional.

-To learn more about how Clever can help you land a killer deal on a new property, and we’ll reach out to you shortly.
+To learn more about how Clever can help you land a killer deal on a new property, fill out this form and we’ll reach out to you shortly.

 Top FAQs About Probate Sale

 Can a house in probate be sold?

 Houses in probate can be sold in a probate sale.
 Compared to a regular real estate sale, the process is far more in-depth and takes a longer time because of the bureaucracy involved.
 However, buyers willing to deal with the long waiting times and lack of protection in the form of contingencies will benefit from lower prices and often undervalued properties.